MapPFN: Learning Causal Perturbation Maps in Context: Background and Related Work

-\paragraph{Primer on Prior-data Fitted Networks} In a classical supervised machine learning setting with a dataset $\mathcal{D} = \{(\mathbf{x}_i,y_i)\}_{i=1}^N$, Bayesian inference assumes a prior $p(\psi)$ representing a space of hypotheses (e.g.\ structural causal models) that could have generated the data.
+\paragraph{Prior-data Fitted Networks} Prior-data fitted networks (PFNs) are pre-trained on synthetic datasets to perform Bayesian inference in context \citep{muller_transformers_2022}.
+In a classical supervised machine learning setting with a dataset $\mathcal{D} = \{(\mathbf{x}_i,y_i)\}_{i=1}^N$, Bayesian inference assumes a prior $p(\psi)$ representing a space of hypotheses (e.g.\ structural causal models) that could have generated the data.
 The aim of PFNs is to approximate the posterior predictive distribution (PPD) $p(y \mid \mathbf{x}, \mathcal{D})$.
 Given a complete training dataset $\mathcal{D} = \{(\mathbf{x}_i,y_i)\}_{i=1}^N$ and an unlabeled query $\mathbf{x}_q$ from the test set, a PFN directly outputs the predicted label $y_q$.
 Since the learning process happens in the context of a transformer within a single forward pass, this process is regarded as in-context learning or amortized Bayesian inference.
 Training PFNs involves sampling a large number of hypotheses $\psi \sim p(\psi)$ and generating synthetic datasets $\mathcal{D} \sim p(\mathcal{D} \mid \psi)$ in an outer loop to meta-learn how to make predictions in context.
-Therefore, no gradient-based optimization is needed for predictions in unseen datasets.
-We refer to \citet{muller_transformers_2024} and \citet{hollmann_tabpfn_2023} for further details.
+We refer to \citet{muller_transformers_2022} and \citet{hollmann_tabpfn_2023} for further details.

+PFNs have recently surpassed classical methods in tabular prediction benchmarks \citep{hollmann_accurate_2025} and have been applied to other problems, including causal inference \citep{balazadeh_causalpfn_2025, robertson_do-pfn_2025, ma_foundation_2025}, full Bayesian inference \citep{reuter_can_2025} and optimization \citep{muller_pfns4bo_2023}.
+Yet, contrary to our approach, existing PFNs for causal inference only predict univariate outcomes for individual samples rather than population-level distributions, rendering them incapable of handling perturbation data.
+In addition, they focus on learning from observational data alone and do not condition predictions on interventional data.